lrvdijk/distributed-ngs/docs/system_design.rst

 data on all central managers.
 This data is stored in a PostgreSQL database, and using pgPool-II [pgpool]_ it is possible to setup the replication system.
-The persistent messaging middleware also runs on the central manager, and in our case we use RabbitMQ as our message queue.
+The persistent messaging middleware also runs on the central manager, and in our case we use RabbitMQ [rabbitmq]_ as our message queue.
 RabbitMQ has built in functionality to share message queues across multiple nodes, and keep those queues consistent.

 We assume all nodes will be located in the same data center (it is a distributed system for a single company or research group), and therefore the